wodo-platform/wp-nodejs-demo-microservice/README.md

     - Terminate the session by running **"exit"** command
 3. **Create your database:** Once your MySQL DB is up, run **"npm run db:migrate"** command to generate your database schema sql files and create your database instance on the running MySQL instance.
 You need to complete this step in the initial stage or repeat it whenever you do some changes in **"prisma/schema.prisma"** file. **"npm run db:migrate"** is defined in the package.json file.
 It eventually executes **"dotenv -e ../.env -- npx prisma migrate dev --name init"** command.
 Once the command is executed, you will see generated schema file under **"prisma\migrations\"** folder, eg: prisma\migrations\20220209150351_init.
    - **Update your database:** If you add a new entity or change something in **"prisma/schema.prisma"** file, you need to run db migration again to apply your changes to your running DB instance and generate prisma client artifacts again.
 You need to rename the migration name in "package.json" file therefore change the parameter value "--name init" with a proper tag, eg "--name user_table_added" in the command **"dotenv -e ../.env -- npx prisma migrate dev --name init"**.
 Run the command **"npm run db:migrate"** again to generate your new migration.
 4. **Start your microservice:** Run **"npm start"** in order to bootstrap your microservice.
 Prisma framework reads the same ".env" file and establish connection to your MySQL user at runtime.
-See src\service\prisma.service.ts file for further details
+See src/service/prisma.service.ts file for further details
 5. **Query the api** **"http://localhost:3000/api/demos"** on your browser.It should return an empty list
 6. **Clean up:** Optional: You can run **"docker-compose down --rmi 'all'"** command to wipe out your MySQL setup and start over.
 It does full clean up.
 If you want to stop your MySQL instance, just hit "ctrl+C" on the mysql terminal.